UrbanAILabs/.github/profile/readme.md

 # Urban AI Labs

 **Urban AI Labs** is an innovative platform leveraging AI technologies to address urban challenges.
-By providing insights into the urban challenges and progress, UrbanAI empowers cities to make informed decisions and improve urban living.
+By providing insights into the urban challenges and progress, Urban AI Labs empowers cities to make informed decisions and improve urban living.

 ## 🌟 Key Components
 1. **Backend**: Core logic for AI analysis.